Learn how the past affects the present.

 Heal.
 Grow.
 Together.

-This collaborative initiative is designed to strengthen our communities, workforces, and state by helping Alabamians examine their shared history and get to know each other better.
+Healing History is a collaborative initiative that’s designed to strengthen our communities, workforces, and state by helping Alabamians examine their shared history and get to know each other better.
 Across race, religion, politics, and all the supposed dividing lines that shouldn’t keep us apart.

 We aim to build trust, foster empathy, and grow community through mutually respectful discussions about our shared past, present, and future.